huan-nguyen/SwipeableRV/README.md

     }
 }
 ````
 Your `DWItemDelegate` should define how the item list is added or removed.
 ####Provide your own implementation of `SWAdapter` interface
 In case the pre-implemented adapters do not meet your need, you can consider implementing your own `SWAdapter`.

 ###Recycler View Setup
 Set up `SWRecyclerView` just the same way as you do for a normal `RecyclerView`, except that you have to include this line:
 ````
-mRecyclerView.setupSwipeToDismiss(your_adapter_instance, this, swipe_directions);
+mRecyclerView.setupSwipeToDismiss(your_adapter_instance, swipe_directions);
 ````
 This is a key method that sets up the swipe-to-dismiss feature on the recycler view behind the scene.
 The `swipe_directions` parameter specifies which directions your items can be swiped (to delete).
 For example, `ItemTouchHelper.LEFT|ItemTouchHelper.RIGHT` indicates that they can be swiped in both directions (left-to-right as well as right-to-left).